secmerc/materialize-threats/readme.md

 * Create a data flow diagram using some guidelines
    * Use processes between entities to describe flows
       * Example: [Entity: Browser] --> (Process: Login) ----> [Entity: API]
-   * Identify trust zones using the green 'security control label'
+   * Identify trust zones using the green 'security control label' following the [Rapid Threat Model Prototyping methodology](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs) process
+      * untrusted sources (entities) are 0
+      * sinks (data store) are <=9
+      * +1 or -1 in between
    * Processes inherit trust zones from the upstream entity
 * Save it as a .drawio file in a convenient location